marxin/texi2rst-generated/sphinx/gccint/control-flow-graph/edges.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: edge in the flow graph, edge

 .. _edges:

-.. index:: edge in the flow graph

-.. index:: edge

 Edges
 *****